 There is an increasing cultural emphasis on the importance of self-love and self-care.

-Sometimes the emphasis on self-love may worry us because self-love sounds a bit like selfishness.
+Sometimes this emphasis may worry us because self-love sounds a bit like selfishness.
 And we know selfishness is not a good thing.

 Selfishness is definitely a bad and destructive character trait to have.
 On the other hand, authentic self-love is healing and life-giving both to ourselves and to others.